EthanTPainter/Github-Slack-PR-Bot/README.md

 Listed below are all optional features that are interesting to include:

-1)
+1) Automatic Team Updates at Scheduled Times

 Before each team starts their work day (Time of Standup for each user-group), send a list of available PRs involved in the team's sprint.
 This could be as simple as checking all available PRs made by user-group members in the team and providing status updates around each.
 This could help clarify what team members are working on what, which PRs need reviews, etc.

-2)
+2) Extension of Part 1

 At the end of each day (4:30/4:45), send a message to each team slack chat about the PRs each group-member has opened.
 These messages should include status updates.

-3)
+3) Icons > text

-Think about adding text in the slack messages for icons to remoive text
+Think about adding text in the slack messages for icons to remove text
 Example:

 Use :heavy_check_mark: for approvals.